MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-capability-in-al.md

 ## Building an AI capability

-The System.AI namespace provides a number of objects that you can use to build the AI capability.
-The following tables lists some of these objects and their purpose.
+The System.AI namespace provides many objects that you can use to build the AI capability.
+The following tables list some of these objects and their purpose.

-In the Copilot namespace, you'll find the following objects:
+In the Copilot namespace, you find the following objects:

 |Object | Object type | Purpose |
 |-------|-------------|---------|